tssajo/Minify/TEST.md

     If you are never going to work with e.g. SVG files then you can leave out `svgo` from the above command, etc.

-    If you already have some or all of the above Node.js CLI apps installed on your computer then you can update them to the latest version with the following command:
+    If you already have some or all of the above Node.js CLI apps installed on your system then you can update them to the latest version with the following command:

     `npm update -g clean-css uglifycss js-beautify html-minifier uglify-js svgo`

 3. Install `Minify` for Sublime Text via [Package Control](https://sublime.wbond.net/): https://packagecontrol.io/packages/Minify